Justin Heazlewood: Literary career

-Under his own name, Justin Heazlewood has published three books and written for a number of Australian publications and a television show.
+Under his own name, Justin Heazlewood has published four books and written for a number of Australian publications and a television show.

 From 2002 until 2012, Heazlewood wrote a fortnightly column for Canberra streetpress BMA called "Struth Be Told".
 From 2007 until 2011 Heazlewood was a senior writer for Frankie Magazine.
 Since this time he has contributed to Australian magazines The Big Issue and JMag.
 His works have also appeared in Australian publications Sleepers Magazine, Rattapallax, Going Down Swinging, The Sex Mook,Mess + Noise and The Death Mook.

 From 1999 to 2005, Heazlewood was a regular contributor and editorial committee member for Voiceworks.

 From 2005 to 2006, Heazlewood was a full-time writer for the Network Ten sketch comedy program The Ronnie Johns Half Hour.

 As The Bedroom Philosopher, Heazlewood published a monthly ezine LapTopping from 2005 to 2012.
 A regular ezine under his own name entitled Justin Heazlewood's Fuzzy Logic was launched in 2021.

 In 2009 Heazlewood created the sketch radio show 'Lime Champions' on Melbourne community radio Triple R. He co-hosted it with Melbourne comedians Damien Lawlor, Josh Earl and Eva Johansen.
 He left the show in 2010.

 In 2012 Heazlewood published his first book The Bedroom Philosopher Diaries.
 The E-book was published by Affirm, earning praise from Tony Martin, Benjamin Law, Dave Graney and Neil Gaiman.